mirko3000/MMM-xiaomi/README.md

     {
 		module: 'MMM-xiaomi',
 		position: 'bottom_left',
-		header: 'Temperatur / Feuchtigkeit',  // This is optional
+		header: 'Temperature / Humidity',  // This is optional
 		config: {
 			// See 'Configuration options' for more information.
 		}